DefectDojo/django-DefectDojo/docs/content/en/basics/start-using.md

 Enter a name for your new Test Type.

-Create a new Development Environment {#Create a new Development Environment}
+Create a new Development Environment
 ------------------------------------

 Development Environments are for tracking distinct deployments of a